svencent/MavensMate/Readme.md

 # [MavensMate](http://mavensmate.com) - Open Source IDEs for Salesforce1

-MavensMate is a powerful open source tool for building Salesforce1 IDEs.
+MavensMate is a powerful Node.js application and command line interface for building Salesforce1 IDEs.
 Develop Salesforce1 applications in your favorite text editors, like Sublime Text and Atom.
 MavensMate is created and maintained by [Joe Ferraro](http://twitter.com/joeferraro).

 For more information, check out [http://mavensmate.com](http://mavensmate.com)!